Medical Assessor Code of Conduct

 Gifts, Benefits and Hospitality

-37. Where gifts or benefits are offered, or social invitations extended, by parties or representatives in Commission proceedings, to Medical Assessors, these should be declined.
+- Where gifts or benefits are offered, or social invitations extended, by parties or representatives in Commission proceedings, to Medical Assessors, these should be declined.

-38. Medical Assessors may seek advice from the Principal Registrar in relation to social invitations received and whether they should be declined.
+- Medical Assessors may seek advice from the Principal Registrar in relation to social invitations received and whether they should be declined.

-39. In circumstances where gifts cannot be or it is inappropriate for a gift to be declined, the Principal Registrar should be informed so that it may be recorded in the Commission’s gift register.
-The gift may be retained, donated to a charity, used for the benefit of Medical Assessors or staff generally or publicly display in the Commission’s premises may be appropriate, depending on the circumstances.
+- In circumstances where gifts cannot be or it is inappropriate for a gift to be declined, the Principal Registrar should be informed so that it may be recorded in the Commission’s gift register.
+The gift may be retained, donated to a charity, used for the benefit of Medical Assessors or staff generally or public display in the Commission’s premises may be appropriate, depending on the circumstances.

 Public Engagements